 (h) goods lost, stolen, destroyed, written off or disposed of by way of gift or free samples

-There would be lot of instances where in for FMCG sector and other perishable goods, the stock would be not be realisable at the market values or may be at lower than cost value or may be destroyed and have to be written off due to sudden lockdown.
+There would be lot of instances where in for FMCG sector and other perishable goods, the stock would be not be realizable at the market values or may be at lower than cost value or may be destroyed and have to be written off due to sudden lockdown.
+Govt should consider to address this issue for stock destroyed or written off due to lockdown and the reversal of respective itc over it.